abrar2030/abrar2030/README.md

 👯 I’m excited about new challenges and opportunities

-⚡ Fun fact: I enjoy solving complex problems with simple solutions
+⚡ Fun fact: I love mapping real-world systems into software

 📫 How to reach me: abrarahmedpei@gmail.com